 You may need to wear a hospital gown.

-You will feel a sharp prick when the needle with the radioactive substance is inserted into your vein.
-You shouldn’t feel anything during the actual scan.
-If you have difficulty lying still or are very anxious, you may be given a mild sedative to help you relax.
+You will feel a sharp prick when the needle is inserted into your vein.
+You should not feel anything during the actual scan.
+If you have problems lying still or are very anxious, you may be given a mild medicine (sedative) to help you relax.

 Why the Test is Performed